PopradiArpad/light-switch-mtconnect05/README.md

+# This code asserts

+I adapted the SDK for Mesh v1.0.1 by creating and using new board (mtconnect05.h, BOARD_MTCONNECT05) using SERVER_COUNT 1 and simplifying the button handling in main.c. mtconnect05.h reconfigures all buttons to the same free slot GPIO 14.
+BUTTONS_NUMBER is 1.

+I use Segger Embedded Studio with
+* examples/light_switch/server/light_switch_server_nrf52832_xxAA_s132_3_1_0.emProject
+* examples/light_switch/client/light_switch_client_nrf52832_xxAA_s132_3_1_0.emProject

+project files.

+The project files are assigned to dedicated JLink serial numbers.

+Reproducing:
+1. Fire up two Segger Embedded Studio one for the server, one for the client.
+2. Adapt the JLink serial numbers to your ones.
+(In Project explorer > right click on the project > Edit options > JLink > Host connection)
+3. In the Client IDE: Bring up the Breakpoint window and disable the HardFault breakpoint to let catch the hard fault.
+4. Set breakpoint to nrf_mesh_sdk.c line 113 in softdevice_assert_handler
+5. Start Client code
+6. Start Server code

+The Provisioning and configuring works but after I put '0' into the RTT of the Client I get an assert (sometimes not the first time).

+The problem seems to be related to some timing problems.

 # Introduction to nRF5 SDK for Mesh

 The nRF5 SDK for Mesh is Nordic Semiconductor's implementation of the Bluetooth Mesh.
 It allows